List of Hong Kong national security cases: HKUSU Council (18 August 2021)

 On 7 July 2021, the Hong Kong University Students' Union (HKUSU) Council passed a motion with 30 ayes, 2 abstentions, and no objection, that reads "the Union Council expresses its deep sadness at the death of Mr Leung Kin-fai; offers its sympathy and condolences to his family and friends; appreciates his sacrifice to Hong Kong" following the suicidal police stabbing by Leung on 1 July.
 The resolution soon met criticism and condemnation by the university, police, and Chief Executive for praising "terrorism", as what the government declared the suicidal attack was.
 Under pressure, all Union Executives along with many councillors resigned on 9 July, and revoked the motion.
 The university announced on 13 July that the Union would from that day no longer be recognised on campus.
 Three days later, the NSD entered the Union Building in HKU for case investigation.
 All students involved in the 7 July meeting were denied access to campus from 4 August.

 On 18 August, the NSD arrested four HKU students (Kinson Cheung, chairman of HKUSU Council; Charles Kwok, former chairperson of HKUSU; Chris Todorovski, former student residence representative; and former Faculty of Arts representative Anthony Yung) for proposing, seconding, and voicing out support for the motion.
 The students were charged with advocating terrorism on the next day.
 Yung was granted bail on 27 August, and the other three defendants were bailed out on 24 September, marking the first time that all defendants in an NSL case had obtained bail.
 HKU students voted on the motion were invited to assist investigation in August 2021.

 On 11 September 2023, as part of a plea deal with the prosecution, the four students pleaded guilty to the charge of incitement to wound with intent, with the prosecution dropping the charge of advocating terrorism in exchange.
 On 30 October, they were sentenced to 2 years in prison.
+The jail sentence was reduced to 15 months on appeal.